cjramseyer/smart_doorbell/README.md

 ## Related Projects

 Many scripts and modules live in their own repositories on GitHub.
-For example, the [HomeAssistant](https://github.com/cjramseyer/hassio) and the [ModeRed](https://github.com/cjramseyer/nodered).
+For example, the [HomeAssistant](https://github.com/cjramseyer/hassio) and [NodeRed](https://github.com/cjramseyer/nodered).

-For a complete list, please see the [Related Projects](https://github.com/cjramseyer/General/wiki/Related-Projects) page on our wiki.

 ## License

-Copyright (c) Ford Motor Company.
-All rights reserved.
+Copyright (c) 2018-2023, CJ Ramseyer, All rights reserved.